Flamingo: a Visual Language Model for Few-Shot Learning: Method

-\paragraph{Perceiver Resampler: from varying-size large feature maps to few visual tokens.} The Perceiver Resampler module connects the vision encoder to the frozen language model as shown in the overall architecture in Figure~\ref{fig:overview}.
-It takes as input \emph{a variable number} of image or video features from the vision encoder and produces \emph{a fixed number of visual outputs} as illustrated in Figure~\ref{fig:transformer_resampler} (hence the name \textit{Resampler}).
-The motivation for re-sampling the visual input to a fixed and small number (in practice 64) of outputs is to significantly reduce the computational complexity of vision-text cross attention, particularly important when dealing with multiple long videos.
-In similar spirit to Perceiver~\citep{jaegle2021perceiver} and DETR~\citep{carion2020end}, we learn a predefined number of latent input queries.
-These latent queries are fed to a transformer stack and cross attend to the flattened visual features $X_f$.
-These visual features are obtained by first adding a learnt temporal position encoding to each spatial grid of features corresponding to a given frame of the video (an image being considered as a single-frame video).
-Note that we only use temporal encodings and no spatial grid position encodings; we did not observe improvements from the latter, potentially because CNNs implicitly encode space information channel-wise~\citep{islam2021global}.
+Expanding on our brief description in Section~\maintoappref{sec:transformer_resampler}, Figure~\ref{fig:transformer_resampler} provides an illustration of our Perceiver Resampler processing an example video, together with pseudo-code.
+Our Perceiver Resampler is similar in spirit to the Perceiver models proposed by~\citet{jaegle2021perceiver}.
+We learn a predefined number of latent input queries, and cross-attend to the flattened visual features $X_f$.
+These visual features $X_f$ are obtained by first adding a learnt temporal position encoding to each feature within a given video frame (an image being considered as a single-frame video).
+Note that we only use temporal encodings and no explicit spatial grid position encodings; we did not observe improvements from the latter.
+This rationale behind is likely that CNNs, such as our NFNet encoder, are known to implicitly include spatial information channel-wise~\citep{islam2021global}.
 The visual features are then flattened and concatenated as illustrated in Figure~\ref{fig:transformer_resampler}.
-The number of output tokens of the Resampler is thus equal to the number of learnt latent queries.
+The number of output tokens of the Perceiver Resampler is equal to the number of learnt latent queries.
 Unlike in DETR and Perceiver, the keys and values computed from the learnt latents are concatenated to the keys and values obtained from $X_f$, which we found to perform slightly better.
-We show later in the ablation studies (Section~\ref{sec:ablations}), that using such a vision-language resampler module outperforms a plain transformer and an MLP.
-More architectural details are provided in Table~\ref{tab:model-architecture-hyperparam}.